KanekarSnehal/fun-with-triangles/README.md

 # fun-with-triangles
-This app consists of quiz and various other things to get learn about triangles
+This app consists of quiz and various other things to learn about triangles